At Sunnybrow Primary School, we believe it is vitally important to develop the whole child, not just their academic ability.

 * Have a whole-school strategy to promoting emotional wellbeing and mental health called ‘5 ways to shine.’

-* Ensure children are provided with an Educational Support Plan where needed and we support families through our links with local community groups, organisations and services.
+* Ensure children are provided with a School Support Plan where needed and we support families through our links with local community groups, organisations and services.

 * Our range of after school activities promote healthy and safer lifestyles.
 Visit our website for out latest offering.